Last Updated on

 Philanthropic organizations such as Relay for Life and Dance Marathon are a great way to get involved on your campus and in your local community making unforgettable memories.
 Beyond that, you’ll also have the opportunity to raise funds for incredible causes making a difference in our communities.
 Some of my best memories from my undergraduate years took place in the early hours of the night for Relay for Life, when I was most exhausted but also felt most supported by my friends.

 And if you don’t want to join any organizations, don’t worry about it.
 If you keep on the lookout for public events hosted by the organizations or by the campus itself, you can still get a great sense of belonging and community on your campus.

 My Alma Mater hosted Greek BBQ each Fall, a massive pool party each summer, and movie nights every Friday night.
 And let’s not forget football season’s games and day-long tailgates!

 Look at the Proximity to Necessary Locations

-Some universities don’t allow freshman to have cars or live off campus.
+Some universities don’t allow freshman to have cars or live off-campus.
 Therefore, having local entertainment, a pharmacy, and grocery store on campus or nearby will go a long way towards comfort on campus.
-My college isn’t doing so well in this criteria.
+My college isn’t doing so well in these criteria.
 Since I was commuting, however, this was not a crucial factor for me.

 I did a summer program at the University of Pennsylvania during high school and to this day I remember how useful it was that there was a grocery store and a movie theater within walking distance from campus.